ceberda/cs50_final_project/README.md

 (if you have already exported the Plaid keys, you do not need to include them in this command).

 Jesse should now startup on http://localhost:5000!
-Head to the 'Getting Started' page to sign up for an account.
+Head to the 'Register' page to sign up for an account.

 ## Using the Plaid Sandbox